 - Recordings: If you or your group can’t make Sundays, no problem.
 Session recordings will be posted online the Tuesday following each Sunday session by 4:00 pm US Eastern.

-- Registration opens September 1st.
-Since all sessions will be recorded, you can continue to register and receive materials through at least the spring of next year.
+- Registration does not close.
+Since all sessions will be recorded, you can continue to register even after the training ends on November 19 and receive materials through at least the spring of next year.

 We hope you’ll join us live on October 1.

 Spread the Word

 Here are some starting points for sharing followed by some template text you might customize for a newsletter, email, or facebook post.